Find out if you'll need permission for the work you're planning

 Some minor alterations and extensions, particularly to houses, can often be carried out without the need for planning permission.
 This is known as permitted development.

-To help you decide whether you need planning permission, the Planning Portal have developed an interactive house.
-It will help guide you through the planning and building rules for various house types and single mini guides for conservatories, extensions, loft conversions, outbuildings and porches.
+To help you decide whether you need planning permission, the Planning Portal have developed interactive guides.
+These will help guide you through the planning and building rules for various house types and single mini guides for conservatories, extensions, loft conversions, outbuildings and porches.

 Lawful development certificate

 If you think that planning permission is not required, but you would like the comfort of us having confirmed that, you can apply for a lawful development certificate.
 There is a charge for this service.
 The government sets the charges, and they apply across the country.
 For the most up-to-date scale of fees for planning and other applications please visit Fee Calculator (planningportal.co.uk).

 To apply for a lawful development certificate you'll need: